mverleg/pyjson_tricks/README.rst

 There is already a `commentjson` package_ for Python.
 However, as of November 2015, it doesn't support Python 3.x, and a pull_ request to add support has been left pending for five months.

 The implementation of comments is not particularly efficient, but it does handle all the special cases I tested.
-For a few files you shouldn't notice any performance problems, but if you're reading hundreds of files, then they are presumably computer-generated, and you could consider turning comments off (`strip_comments=False`).
+For a few files you shouldn't notice any performance problems, but if you're reading hundreds of files, then they are presumably computer-generated, and you could consider turning comments off (`ignore_comments=False`).

 License
 ---------------------------------------